 AK: Every teacher has a different set of teaching styles, attitude and class rules.
 The most important thing to look for in a teacher is how he applies his methods to make it easy to learn and understand for the kids.

 You can have a teacher who is a Bachelor graduate in music but he could be long-winded in his methods and give too much information which can be confusing and demanding for the kids.

-LDO: What are some questions to ask the music teacher or school while I’m deciding whether to choose the contemporary or classical route for my child?
+Here are some questions to ask the music teacher or school when trying to decide on the contemporary or classical route for your child

 Can I have a chat with the teacher or principal?